Alternative Investment Fund (AIF) Registration

 Rated at 4.8 Rated at 4.8/5 9,500+ Happy Reviews

-An Overview of Alternate Investment Fund Registration
+Overview of Alternative Investment Fund Registration

-What is not considered an Alternate Investment Fund?
+What is an Alternative Investment Fund?

 • Family trusts

-• ESOPs under SEBI (Share Based Employee Benefits) Regulations, 2014 or Companies Act, 2013
+• ESOPs under SEBI (Share Based Employee Benefits) Regulations, 2014 or Companies Act, 2013.

-• Employee welfare trusts or gratuity trusts for employees
+• Employee welfare trusts or gratuity trusts for employees.

 • Holding companies